 The majority of estimated COVID-19 outcomes averted in this analysis were accumulated in the Delta wave in July and August 2021, more than four months after the policy was implemented in early March.
 Attributing COVID-19 outcomes averted in this period to the policy may be tenuous since individuals vaccinated earlier because of the policy may feasibly have been vaccinated by August 2021 despite the policy.
 However, some individuals who were vaccinated because of the policy may otherwise never have been vaccinated due to increased politicization of the vaccine in summer 2021 (29) or other factors such as lack of access.
 Estimating the size of these and other relevant population subsets that were affected by the policy is infeasible.
 Despite the large effect estimated in the Delta wave, significant estimates of cases, hospitalizations, and deaths averted were attained quickly after the equity allocation was implemented, well before the Delta wave in California.

 The estimate of cumulative deaths averted due to the policy failed to reach significance (i.e. overlapped with 0 mortalities averted) at the end of the estimation period, though estimates were significant in some weeks prior to the Delta period.
 Temporal trends of deaths averted in the eight months following the policy also do not align as well with cases and hospitalizations, suggesting that different factors may have influenced the progression of COVID-19 cases and hospitalizations to deaths.
 The Delta variant’s increased severity, particularly among unvaccinated individuals (30), is likely partially responsible for this.
 In addition, changing clinical treatment aided by the approval of remdesivir (31) and monoclonal antibodies (32) over the course of 2021 could confound the effect of the intervention variable and influence the counterfactual mortality estimates.
-Similarly, survivorship bias could affect accurate estimation of deaths in the post-policy era as many individuals that were vulnerable to severe COVID-19 outcomes may have succumbed to the disease prior to the widespread availability of vaccines (33).(34)(35)(36)
+Similarly, survivorship bias could affect accurate estimation of deaths in the post-policy era as many individuals that were vulnerable to severe COVID-19 outcomes may have succumbed to the disease prior to the widespread availability of vaccines (33).

+These findings have important implications for developing equity-focused policies that rely on resource allocation to combat disparities.
+Area based measures of social vulnerability such as the VEM or broader metrics such as the COVID-19 vaccine equity index (34), social vulnerability index (35), and area deprivation index (36) are essential to facilitate these policies.
+Because vaccine delivery was conducted at the ZIP level, the VEM was developed at the ZIP level to implement the vaccine equity allocation.
+However, even at the ZIP level, neighborhood level disparities may be masked, potentially leaving behind communities with higher social vulnerability that are embedded in ZIPs with generally more advantaged conditions.
+Equity focused resource allocation strategies should therefore be implemented at the smallest scale feasible for implementation in order to maximize coverage.